Great content attracts more visitors to your site. And more visitors on your site means more conversions and sales. Simple, right?

 Never go into a piece of content without understanding its goal.

-Are you trying to provide information that helps out the reader and positions your brand as an expert?
+Are you trying to provide information that helps your target audience and position your brand as an expert?
 Or is this purely a piece designed to sell a product?

 Yes, we’ve got the goal of getting more traffic, but drill deeper: what kind of traffic do you want landing on this page?